gbroder24/django-the-failte-bistro/TESTING.md

 | Sign Out | Desktop | ![screenshot](documentation/testing/logout-score-desktop.JPG) | Some minor warnings |
 | Sign Out | Mobile | ![screenshot](documentation/testing/logout-score-mobile.JPG) | Some minor warnings |

+**NOTE**

+- The Best Practices score is a result of the use of third party cookies, 14 were found.

 ## Manual Testing

 | Page | Test | Outcome |